sid410/TrafficEZ/README.md

 - [ ] (Optional) HullDetectionOptimizer: To automize the manually set PreprocessPipelineBuilder.

-- [ ] Think of a cleaner CMake build.
 - [ ] Setup branch protection for `release/`

 - [ ] Setup workflows

   - [ ] [Setup OpenCV action](https://github.com/Dovyski/setup-opencv-action).
-  - [ ] Build and test CMake project on multiple platforms.
+  - [ ] Build and test CMake project on Ubuntu 22.04.

 - [ ] Add test edge cases not covered by defaults
 - [ ] Check threads and CPU usage in release